psuryateja123/BookSearch-Espresso-spoon/README.md

 Run configuration settings:

 In the module section,

-*select App Under the test section,
-*select All in the module Under Specific instrumentation runner select :android.support.test.runner.AndroidJUnitRunner.
+select App Under the test section, select All in the module Under Specific instrumentation runner select :android.support.test.runner.AndroidJUnitRunner.

-Commented out the dependencies for the spoon, if uncommented, then test will run across multiple devices and can generate report along with screenshots
+Added spoon plugin, so that it can generate reports after it ran on the devices